vlang/v/doc/docs.md

 [https://github.com/vlang/v#installing-v](https://github.com/vlang/v#installing-v---from-source-preferred-method)

 ## Upgrading V to latest version
-If V is already installed on a machine, it can be upgrade to latest version by using the V's built-in self-updater.
+If V is already installed on a machine, it can be upgraded to its latest version by using the V's built-in self-updater.
 To upgrade the version run the command ` v up`